-

 • Theater tickets, event tickets, Disneyworld passes, etc.

-• Non-refundable airline tickets
+• Non-refundable (in cash) airline tickets

 More about airline tickets: Changeable does not equal refundable.
 Refundable means that if you cancel you will get 100% of your money back in cash – not credits or vouchers.